 Smartphones have provided us with such great convenience.

-But they have also provided tons of distractions too.
+But they have also provided tons of distractions.

-That’s a large slice out of the day.
-14% of every waking day by my reckoning.
+That’s a large slice out of the day!

-You are probably no different to anyone else.
+You are probably no different from anyone else.

 Therefore, I say the following.

 That means smartphones and tablets.
 Turn them all off.

 Some people have two or three phones.
 Why, I don’t know.

 But no matter how many you have, when you are studying or in one of your designated study periods, turn them all off.